zWolfrost/spoteasy/README.md

 | refreshToken              | Tries to refresh the authorization token.
 | request                   | Make an API request to the spotify API with the given options.
 | searchTrack               | Shorthand for fetching a "search for item" request with limit 1 and type track, then returning the first item.
+| (static) tracksParser     | The "request" method default parser.
+Adds a "parsed_tracks" property to the response which is an array of EVERY track found in it, even episodes.
 | (static) parseURL         | Extractes important information out of a Spotify URL (like type and id).

 &nbsp;
-# Changelog & Breaking Changes
+## Changelog & Breaking Changes
 **Watch out for this section if you wish to migrate to a different version.** <br>

-- **v1.1.0**: Added searchTrack method, declaration file & bugfixes.
+- **v1.1.0**: Added "searchTrack" method, declaration file & bugfixes.
 Removed minified version.

+- **v1.2.0**: Added "tracksParser" parser, and placed it as the default parser of the "request" method.

 &nbsp;
-# Found a bug and/or need help?
+## Found a bug and/or need help?
 Please [open an issue](https://github.com/zWolfrost/spoteasy/issues) on Github to request a change, report a bug or ask for help about something and i will gladly look into it.